OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Retrieving Strings

-Strings are always a good starting point while analyzing a binary, as it provides a context to the associated code.
-For instance, an error log string "Cryptogram generation failed." gives us a hint that the code might be responsible for generation of a cryptogram.
+Strings are always a good starting point while analyzing a binary, as they provide context to the associated code.
+For instance, an error log string such as "Cryptogram generation failed" gives us a hint that the adjoining code might be responsible for the generation of a cryptogram.

 In order to extract strings from an iOS binary, you can use GUI tools such as Ghidra or Cutter or rely on CLI-based tools such as the _strings_ Unix utility (`strings <path_to_binary>`) or radare2's rabin2 (`rabin2 -zz <path_to_binary>`).
 When using the CLI-based ones you can take advantage of other tools such as grep (e.g. in conjunction with regular expressions) to further filter and analyze the results.